Zoran Krstanović

 Zoran Krstanovic (born July 18, 1982) is a Serbian professional basketball player for Joker Sombor.
 Standing at 6 ft 9 in (2.06 m), he usually plays as power forward or center.
-He spent most of his career in Romania with U BT Cluj-Napoca, as he played 5 seasons for the team from Cluj-Napoca.
+He spent most of his career in Romania with U-Mobitelco Cluj-Napoca, as he played 5 seasons for the team from Cluj-Napoca.

 Professional career

 In 2013–14 he played for Oberwart Gunners in the Austrian ÖBL.
 With 20.6 points per game he was the leading scorer in Austria, he was also the fourth-best rebounder with 7.7 a game.

 For the 2014–15 season, Krstanovic signed in Romania with SCM CSU Craiova.
 In January 2015, he was released by Craiova.
 On January 7, 2015, Krstanovic signed in Hungary with Falco KC Szombathely.

 Personal

-Zoran is married and have two kids.
+Krstanović is married and has two kids.